HazemTech365/PowerMenu/README.md

   </a>
 </p>

-If you enjoy using PowerMenu or find it helpful:
+If you enjoy using PowerMenu:

-- 🌟 Give it a **star** to show your support
+- 🌟 Star it
-- 🍴 Fork it to start contributing or customizing
+- 🍴 Fork it
-- 📣 Share it with others — help more people stay in control
+- 🗣 Share it

-PowerMenu is proudly open-source and powered by the community.
+PowerMenu is powered by community ❤️ Let's keep it going.
-Let’s make it even better — together 💪

 ---